Days of Heaven: Home media

 Days of Heaven has been released on home video on different formats over the years.
 Its first notable release was on home video in the early 1980s, followed by various reissues in the 1980s and 1990s.
 In particular, the film was released on a special widescreen edition format on home video to preserve the film's original theatrical aspect ratio, which was uncommon for videotapes at the time, with majority of them being pan and scan, a technique that crops a portion of the image to focus on the more important composition.
 This often results in the side being cut out and the middle center being the only remaining part.
-Days of Heaven premiered on DVD on March 30, 1999 with no special features.
+Days of Heaven premiered on DVD on March 30, 1999, with no special features.
 The feature itself was presented in widescreen and released by Paramount Pictures, the copyright owner of the film itself.
 It was re-released on DVD in 2004, again without special supplements.

-In 2007, the Criterion Collection released an exclusive special edition of the film, with digitally remastered sound and picture, supervised by Malick, editor Billy Weber and camera operator John Bailey.
+On October 23, 2007, the Criterion Collection released a DVD of the film, with digitally remastered sound and picture, supervised by Malick, editor Billy Weber and camera operator John Bailey.
 Bonus features include an audio commentary by art director Jack Fisk, editor Billy Weber, costume designer Patricia Norris, and casting director Dianne Crittenden; an audio interview with Richard Gere; video interviews with Sam Shepard, Haskell Wexler, and John Bailey; and a booklet featuring an essay on the film by Adrian Martin and an extract from Néstor Almendros' autobiography.
-The Criterion Collection also released a Blu-ray format of the film on March 7, 2010, with the same special features.
-The design art created by Criterion for the film's packaging marks a departure from the early video releases, featuring a still of Gere's character in the wheat fields, with the mansion on the horizon.
-The Criterion Collection release is now out of print.
+The Criterion Collection released a Blu-ray of the film on March 7, 2010, and a 4K Ultra HD Blu-Ray on December 5, 2023.